This post may contain affiliate links. Please read my disclosure policy.

 - 4 bone-in pork chops (cut 1 inch thick)

 - In a medium bowl whisk the olive oil and balsamic vinegar together with the onion, garlic, salt, pepper, and water.
 Stir in the pistachios, chives, parsley, mint and cilantro.

 - Light a grill and oil the grate.
-In a small bowl, whisk the olive oil, balsamic vinegar, salt, pepper and water.
+In a small bowl, whisk the olive oil, balsamic vinegar, salt and pepper.

-Grill the pork chops over moderately high heat, basting frequently with the basting salmuera, until browned.
-The steaks are done when a thermometer inserted in the thickest part registers at 140 F degrees, 6 to 7 minutes per side, could be more depending on thickness of steaks.
+- Grill the pork chops over moderately high heat, basting frequently with the basting salmuera, until browned.
+The steaks are done when a thermometer inserted in the thickest part registers at 140℉, 6 to 7 minutes per side, could be more depending on thickness of steaks.

 - Transfer the chops to a plate and top with some of the serving salmuera.
 Sprinkle with smoked salt if preferred and serve with the remaining pistachio salmuera.

 - The pistachio salmuera would work very well with other proteins if you don’t eat pork.
 Try it on steak, tuna, chicken, or even as a dip.